iansinnott/alfred-maestro/README.md

 ## Possible Issues

+### Keyboard Maestro 7.0

+Everything _should_ still work fine if you are using Keyboard Maestro 7.0, but I haven't done any testing with it.
+If you are using KM 7.0 and have any issues don't hesitate to [open an issue][new-issue].

 ### Application Specific Macro Groups

 **Important:** If you have macros that you only want to run in certain applications read this.